Heading to Spain? We share these famous places in Spain, so you don’t miss any of the best sights and attractions in the country.

 The romantic charm of this lovely Andalusian city is palpable.
 Outdoor cafés line cobblestone walkways during the day while horse-drawn carriages meander through pastel-colored plazas.
 When the sun sets, the flamenco dancers come out in full force.
 You should allow yourself to get lost in this town, but you won’t be disappointed if you schedule a time to see major attractions like the Plaza de Espana and the Real Alcázar.

-Seville is the capital of the autonomous region of Andalusia and is located in southern Spain.
+Seville is the capital of the autonomous region of Andalusia and is located in southern Spain and is also one of the best holiday destinations in Spain, especially for families.
 This picturesque region of Spain has a unique culture, gorgeous historical monuments, great food, and friendly, fun-loving locals.

 The impressive Santa Maria Cathedral and the Giralda tower, the rambling Alcazar gardens, the riverside Torre del Oro (Golden Tower), the banks of the Guadalquivir River, the Almohad Moorish walls, and the famous La Maestranza bullring, the oldest of its kind in the world, are just a few of Seville’s many monuments and ancient sites.